Temporary and Semi-Permanent Hair Colours:

-About: Semi-Permanent hair colors are ammonia and bleach-free formulas that create a layer of color over the hair without penetrating the hair cuticle.
+About: Semi-Permanent hair colours are ammonia and bleach-free formulas that create a layer of colour over the hair without penetrating the cuticle.

-How long it lasts: It stays on hair for about 4 to 12 shampoos depending on the porosity, texture, and condition of the hair.
+How long it lasts: It stays on hair for about 4 to 12 shampoos depending on the hair’s porosity, texture, and condition.

-Types: Semi-permanent hair colors are available in the form of shampoos, conditioners, masks, gels, etc…
+Types: Semi-permanent hair colours are available in the form of shampoos, conditioners, masks, gels, etc.

-Effect on gray hair: Semi-permanent colors add shine and moisturize gray hair without changing the structure of the hair.
+Effect on gray hair: Semi-permanent colours add shine and moisturize gray hair without changing its structure.

 Temporary Hair Colours

-About: Temporary hair colors just stain or deposit color on the surface of hair giving an instant color to hair.
+About: Temporary hair colours just stain or deposit colour on the hair’s surface, giving an instant colour to hair.

-How long it lasts: Temporary hair colors are like makeup, you can apply it and wash it off with a single hair wash.
+How long it lasts: Temporary hair colours are like makeup.
+You can apply it and wash it off with a single hair wash.

-Types: Temporary hair colors can be in the form of liquids, powders, sprays, mascara root touch-up wands, or chalks.
+Types: Temporary hair colours can be in the form of liquids, powders, sprays, mascara root touch-up wands, or chalks.

 Blend the Demarcation Line:

-It’s an excellent way to camouflage the harsh line of demarcation which is most prominent during the initial few months of growing out gray hair.
+It’s an excellent way to camouflage the harsh line of demarcation, most prominent during the initial few months of growing out gray hair.

-Here are a few inspirational pictures of the silver sisters who applied semi-permanent colors on their hair in their creative way to deal with the skunk line…
+Here are a few inspirational pictures of the silver sisters who applied semi-permanent colours on their hair in a creative way to deal with the skunk line.

-It’s quite common to see the yellowness in the dyed part of the hair which emerges after the dye starts fading after a few months of growing out the silver roots.
+It’s common to see the yellowness in the dyed part of the hair, which emerges after the dye starts fading after a few months of growing the silver roots.

 Also read: 5 Ways to Brighten Grey Hair Naturally

-Down below are pictures of some silver sisters who preferred playing with colours to deal with the brassy hair…
+Below are pictures of some silver sisters who preferred playing with colours to deal with their brassy hair.

 Disguise the Damage:

-Hair color lightening formulas generally damage the dyed part of the hair, as what some of the silver sisters go through while getting highlights or blending done at home or salon.
+Hair colour lightening formulas generally damage the dyed part of the hair, as some of the silver sisters go through while getting highlights or blending done at home or salon.

-Using hot tools at high temperatures is also one of the causes of damage that is irreversible and many of the women end up getting a haircut to get rid of the damage.
+Using hot tools at high temperatures is also one of the causes of damage that is irreversible, and many women end up getting a haircut to get rid of the damage.

-Using semi-permanent colors can be an excellent idea to deal with the damage without compromising the length of the hair.
+Using semi-permanent colours can be an excellent idea to deal with the damage without compromising the length of the hair.

-( Note: If your hair is damaged, it means you have more porous hair resulting in the chances of colour to penetrate the hair shaft staining it, making it more permanent than temporary on gray hair.
+( Note: If your hair is damaged, it means you have more porous hair resulting in the chances of colour penetrating the hair shaft and staining it, making it more permanent than temporary on gray hair.
 I would advise you to do a porosity check before.)

 Inspirational Pictures of Temporary Color on Natural Gray Hair:

-Have a look at the before and after pictures of these gorgeous ladies with vibrant colors on their hair for you to have an idea of what difference temporary/semi-permanent hair color makes…
+Have a look at the before and after pictures of these gorgeous ladies with vibrant colours on their hair to get an idea of what difference temporary/semi-permanent hair colour makes.

 A few more…

-Down below are a few images showing hair color done by professionals in the salon.
+Below are a few images showing hair colours done by professionals in the salon.

-A few pictures out of these show coloring on natural gray hair while some looks are artificially achieved on pigmented hair.
+A few pictures show colouring on natural gray hair, while some looks are artificially achieved in salons on pigmented hair.

 Points to Consider Before Applying Temporary Colors:

-- Make sure to do a strand test that will give you a better idea of the end results, processing time, allergies, and the number of washes in which the color goes away.
-Do a small strand test and wait weeks to make sure it completely fades.
+- Make sure to do a strand test that will give you a better idea of the end results, processing time, allergies, and the number of washes in which the colour goes away.
+Do a small strand test and wait weeks to ensure it completely fades.

-- The color results vary from person to person depending on the shade and texture of the hair.
+- The colour results vary from person to person, depending on the shade and texture of the hair.
 Like the results will be different for salt and pepper hair and a whole head of silvers.

-- The time the color will take to come out from hair depends on various factors like -the porosity, texture, thickness, and health of hair, the water you use and the hair care products you use on your colored hair, and also the usage of hot tools.
+- The time the color takes to come out from hair depends on various factors like -the porosity, texture, thickness, and health of hair, the water you use and the hair care products you use on your coloured hair, and the usage of hot tools.

-- Leaving in the color on hair for more time than instructed may increase the intensity of the color resulting in a more brightened color.
+- Leaving in colour on hair for more time than instructed may increase the intensity of the colour resulting in a more brightened colour.

-- There’s no need for bleach, it’s just about as easy as hair coloring can get.
+- There’s no need for bleach.
+It’s just about as easy as hair colouring can get.